lando/lando/docs/tutorials/wordpress.md

 Getting Started
 ---------------

-Before you can use all the awesome Lando magic you need a Drupal 8 codebase with a `.lando.yml` file in its root directory.
+Before you can use all the awesome Lando magic you need a WordPress codebase with a `.lando.yml` file in its root directory.
 There are a few ways you can do this...

 ### 1. Start with an existing codebase